patchedsoul/stellar/README.md

     disadvantage.
 Only one tag can be given to each entry.
 If we assigned 5 tags to every entry for a 1000 entries we would have quite the selection of tags to search through.
-It would seem this would improve our queries categorically but in fact it adds entropy making it harder to search a very specific entry.
+It would seem this would improve our queries categorically but in fact it adds entropy making it harder to search for
+    specific entry.
 Stellar allows one additional attribute called a __Genre__ to add one extra level of classification.
-In combination of the __Genre__ and a generic tag called __Tag__ provides a more empirical method forcing you to think about how an entry should be classified.
+In combination of the __Genre__ and the generic tag called __Tag__, Stellar provides a more empirical method forcing you to think about how an entry should be classified.

     ![](./gifs/tags.gif)